RedisLabs/redislabs-docs/content/rc/subscriptions/view-flexible-subscription.md

 - The Payment info panel shows your payment details.

-- The **Cost Estimate** section describes the shards required to deply the subscription based on the choices made when the subscription was created.
+- The **Cost Estimate** section describes the shards required to deploy the subscription based on the choices made when the subscription was created.

 - **Payment Method** shows the current payment details.